 Cahuita, Costa Rica, generates a great deal of its country’s revenue from tourism with the main attraction being the Cahuita National Park.
 Well-known for being the home of leatherback turtles, it is possible for people to view these turtles in their natural habitat when traveling to this national park.
 In addition to the leatherback turtles, visitors to the Cahuita National Park will be able to see giant grasshoppers and other small mammals.
 This is one of the best ways to present the natural wonders of Costa Rica’s beauty with the sounds of the Caribbean Sea flowing in the background.

-The town of Cahuita is formed by a peninsula and has two distinct entrances merging to a main road along the national park’s entrance.
+The town of Cahuita is formed by a peninsula and has two distinct entrances merging to the main road along the national park’s entrance.
 At this entrance, there is a well-known restaurant with a bridge allowing you to cross the peninsula and enjoy local cuisine after viewing the delights of the environment.
-In fact, it is possible to enjoy cuisine and then head for a swim without having to enter the official park – a small highlight of Cahuita life.
+In fact, it is possible to enjothe the cuisine and then head for a swim without having to enter the official park – a small highlight of Cahuita life.

 The most popular type of music one can experience in Cahuita is calypso.
 Considered the local folk music of this unique town, calypso is played in most areas of the town with Walter Ferguson being one of its protagonists.
 Ferguson’s rough but soft voice expresses a raw sense that will greet you warmly while still offering you a slap on the shoulder.
 Ferguson’s lyrics are available in Patois, the English-based language of southern Costa Rica.